 Music

 Music is a universal language which embodies one of the highest forms of creativity.
-By building self-esteem, encouraging self-discipline and equipping students with team work skills, studying music can help to improve confidence, concentration, well-being and mental health and it is inclusive, irrespective of abilities.
+By building self-esteem, encouraging self-discipline and equipping students with team-work skills, studying music can help to improve confidence, concentration, well-being and mental health.

 Music Curriculum Year 7 Year 8 Year 9 Year 10 Year 11